top of page

 reimagine its healthcare system.
 In 2012 the Rwandan government led the

-Human Resources for Health Program (HRH Program), is a bold training
+Human Resources for Health Program (HRH Program), a bold training

 initiative to fill the shortage of health professionals.
 The goal of the HRH